DKRZ-AIM/HAI-HI-unconference-2023/README.md

 📜 **Rule 3:** Please make sure that your session ideas are understandable to everyone.
 We come from different fields.
 Use as little jargon as possible. 💁

 🗣️ At the beginning of the unconference we will have an introduction session where all session organizers will have the chance to pitch their project idea and to guide people to their session.
-Prepare yourself for an <1min pitch.
+Prepare yourself for a <1min pitch.

 👍 Please vote on project ideas/issues that you consider interessting.